Republicans tout benefits of fossil fuels at climate talks

 This, Graves argued, would make fossil fuels “an arrow in the quiver as we try to address our objectives of energy affordability, reliability, cleanliness, exportability and security of supply chain.”

-Their comments echo industry efforts in recent years to separate carbon dioxide emissions from fossil fuels in public perception.
 House Republicans’ views are likely to become more important given the expected turnover of the House to Republican control.
+The comments echo industry efforts in recent years to separate carbon dioxide emissions from fossil fuels in public perception.

 Andrea Dutton, a professor of geoscience and MacArthur Fellow at the University of Wisconsin-Madison, said that’s not possible.